PA online sports betting now live in 2019

 Address: 2999 Street Road, Bensalem, PA 19020

 Sportsbook Hours: Monday to Friday noon to 11 p.m., Sat 10 a.m. — midnight, Sun 10 a.m. to 11 p.m.

 South Philly Turf Club

-This can be an off-track gaming center office which is licensed to Parx.
-It’s located in downtown Philadelphia.
-This OTB has enabled horse race betting for many years, and now includes a whole live sportsbook, pubs and a restaurant.
+This can be an off-track betting facility office which is licensed to Parx.
+It’s situated in downtown Philadelphia.
+This OTB has allowed horse race gambling for many years, and now includes a whole live sportsbook, pubs and a restaurant.